dotnet/android-samples/GLTriangle20/README.md

----
-name: Xamarin.Android - GL Triangle 20
-description: 'This sample is now obsolete.
-Please use GLTriangle20-1.0.
-OpenGL ES 2.0 Demonstration.
-Requirements There is one requirement to run this sample: 1....'
-page_type: sample
-languages:
-- csharp
-products:
-- xamarin
-urlFragment: gltriangle20
----
 # GL Triangle 20

-### This sample is now obsolete.
+## This sample is now obsolete.
 Please use GLTriangle20-1.0.

 OpenGL ES 2.0 Demonstration.